mayakraft/Origami-Writing/readme.md

 # origami fold sequence

+a file format for folding instructions can make possible:

+* auto-generated origami diagrams
+* render an animation of a folding origami

+---

-one sequence object can be as simple as
+one sequence object can be as simple as:

 ```
 {